-How Long Does the ATO Process Take?
+TL;DR: How Long the ATO Process Takes

 What is an ATO from the DOD?

+An ATO is a formal declaration that a system meets the necessary government security and privacy standards for deployment as the Federal Information Security Modernization Act (FISMA) requires.
 The Department of Defense (DOD), like other federal agencies, requires ATOs to ensure a system can protect sensitive information and perform its intended functions without exposing the network to unacceptable levels of risk.
-An ATO is a formal declaration that a system meets the necessary government security and privacy standards for deployment as the Federal Information Security Modernization Act (FISMA) requires.

 Do all federal systems require an ATO?